 With the GDPR research and compliance just about complete for my own business, I have been thinking how B2B marketing will progress in the post GDPR world.
-GDPR forces us to think more like sales people, who focus closely on the best opportunities, and less like the now old-style digital marketer who worked extensively with large databases, click rates and “opens”.
-People liked the predictability of working that way – knowing that if you email 10,000 contacts, 1% would respond gave a neat way to justify the cost of a campaign.
-The trouble with those campaigns was that the other 9,900 people receiving your email message may have viewed it as rubbish, or mildly annoying at best.
+GDPR forces us to think more like sales people who focus closely on the best business opportunities, and less like the now old-style digital marketer working with large databases, click rates and “opens”.
+People like predictability.
+If you can email 10,000 contacts knowing that 1% will respond, you can easily justify the cost of a campaign.
+The trouble with those campaigns was that 9,900 people may have viewed your email message as rubbish, or mildly annoying.
 From next week we should see fewer unwanted messages in our inboxes.

 GDPR – people choose what they receive

-But it poses a question for B2B marketers.
-Until the 25th of May, email marketing was the number one tool in the digital marketing toolbox for customer acquisition, however from next week an email shot to cold list or a third party database won’t be legal unless the contacts have “opted in” to receive communications – and going forwards the marketing lists available are likely to be quite a lot smaller but not proportionately cheaper.
+It poses a question for B2B marketers.
+Until the 25th of May, email marketing was the number one tool in the digital marketing toolbox for customer acquisition.
+From next week, an email shot to third party list won’t be legal unless the contacts have “opted in” to receive communications.
+Going forwards, the marketing lists available are likely to be smaller but not cheaper.

-The remaining digital options for customer acquisition are: pay per click advertising, blogging and online PR / advertising, the social networks, and organic search – where most businesses would need to invest in SEO and a tool to watch who visits your website.
+The remaining digital options for customer acquisition are: pay per click advertising, blogging, online PR / advertising, the social networks, and organic search, where most businesses would need to invest in SEO and a tool to watch who visits your website.
 Each of these options needs a bit of investment.
-It will still be possible to offer webinars and white papers, but when the GDPR rules come into force website visitors will be able to be more selective about the messages they agree to receive, so the new contacts or “leads” coming from these methods are likely to be fewer.
+It will still be possible to offer webinars and white papers, but people will be able to choose what they receive.
+This means that the new contacts or “leads” coming from these methods are likely to be fewer.

-The social networks can be effective for business development, and will present a good opportunity for some businesses – in particular, I know people who have used the paid promotional options on Linkedin with good results.
-However the social networks can only work IF the individuals you want to do business with are active users there, so they don’t work for everyone – and as their algorithms are continually changing, it would be a sensible to keep this kind of activity under constant review.
+The social networks can be effective for business development.
+They present opportunities for marketing, and I know people who have used the paid options on Linkedin with good results.
+However the social networks can only work IF the individuals you want to work with are active there.
+They don’t work for everyone, and their algorithms are continually changing.
+It is sensible to keep this kind of activity under constant review.

 How to move forwards?
 We should watch what is happening with trade media.
-They provide good channels for B2B promotions but have suffered in the last few years from the shift away from print and loss of advertising revenue.
+They are useful for B2B promotions but have suffered from the shift away from print and lower advertising revenue.
 Now they could see an increase in interest – probably mostly in the digital area.
 In particular, I believe this will be the case where the publishers with greater foresight have already established useful publications for lots of specialist market sectors.
 There has been a gentle movement in this direction for some time.
 The same goes for exhibitions and conferences where there’s a clear trend towards smaller, more focused events.